 OR you can download the waiver from the website on the district point page, sign and email to [email protected].

 Where do I send the copy of my birth certificate?
 Do I have to send a copy each time I renew my membership?

 You can either mail the copy of your birth certificate to USABMX, PO Box 718 Chandler, AZ 85244, email to [email protected] or you can fax it to 480-961-1842.
 You will only need to submit a copy of your birth certificate once.

 Yes!
 We encourage all riders to use the Online Renewal process on our website.
 You can renew your membership through the Rider Profile. or on the home page.
 A video outlining this porocess can be seen HERE.

 Can I renew over the phone?

-No. We do not accept renewals over the phone due to the signatures needed on the application and we cannot issue you a receipt.
-You can renew online, or you can renew at your local track if you are planning on racing within the next few days.
+We do not accept renewals over the phone due to the signatures needed on the application and we cannot issue you a receipt.
+We can assist you thorugh the online renewal process, or you can renew at your local track if you are planning on racing within the next few days.

 When do I need to change my plate number?

-Your membership must be current at the end of the racing season, 12/15, in order to be eligible for the year end ranking.
+Memberships must be current by the end of the racing season (December 15) in order to be eligible for a year end award.
 Year end points will not be finalized until mid January at the earliest.
-At that time they will be posted on our website and in the Jan/Feb issue of the PULL magazine.
+At that time they will be posted on our website.
 The number to the left of the rider's name will be their earned plate number for the new racing season.
 Until that time the rider will need to run his/her plate number from the last season.

 Why is it that only one rider in my family receives PULL magazine?